 No one saw this coming.
 Not the writers of the song — the dynamic Brill Building duo of Barry Mann and Cynthia Weil; not the group who recorded it — The Animals and their iconic lead singer, Eric Burdon; not the 3 million soldiers who fought in Vietnam who placed extra importance on the lyrics.
 But the fact is that We Gotta Get Out of This Place is regarded by most Vietnam vets as our We Shall Overcome, says Bobbie Keith, an Armed Forces Radio DJ in Vietnam from 1967-69.
 Or as Leroy Tecube, an Apache infantryman stationed south of Chu Lai in 1968, recalls: “When the chorus began, singing ability didn’t matter; drunk or sober, everyone joined in as loud as he could.”
 No wonder it became the title of our book!

-The Vietnam War, a 10-part, 18-hour documentary film series by Ken Burns and Lynn Novick, premiered on PBS stations Sunday, September 17, 2017.
+The Vietnam War, the Emmy-nominated, 10-part, 18-hour documentary film series by Ken Burns and Lynn Novick, returns to streaming on PBS on September 5, 2018.
+With the member benefit Passport, PBS station members can stream the series from September 5, 2018 to March 5, 2019.
 An immersive 360-degree narrative, the series tells the epic story of the Vietnam War as it has never before been told on film.

 Another Vietnam-related documentary is American Medevac.
 During the Vietnam War, CBS News correspondent Morton Dean and cameraman Greg Cooke flew on a harrowing medevac mission to rescue three wounded infantrymen from an enemy infested rice paddy.
 Dean long wondered what had become of the medevac crew and the bloodied men who were airlifted to safety on that day in 1971.
 American Medevac tells the story of their reunion, more than 40 years later.
 Watch now.